 - Reliving the event as if it were happening again regularly.

-This type of depression is curable with a combination of psychotherapy and medication are, known as Cognitive Behavioral Therapy (C.B.T.).
+This type of depression is curable with psychotherapy and medication, known as Cognitive Behavioral Therapy (C.B.T.).
 C.B.T. helps people learn healthier ways to deal with emotions and thoughts during their depressive phase.

 Best Possible Ways To Deal With Depression Naturally

 While going through this phase, family members can cheer you up.